Lokicoule/facthub/docs/howto/monorepo/README.md

 ## Conclusion

-We will use nest monorepo workspace tools.
+We will use nest monorepo workspace tools, despite the lack of isolation.